The Best of Everything

 Artisdale, Mrs. Louise.
 Of 149 Dartmouth St., Rochester, New York.
 The winner of Movie Weekly's 1925 "Name Her and win $1,000" contest, which transformed "Lucille LeSueur" into "Joan Crawford."
 (The winning name was originally "Joan Arden," but since there were multiple submissions of this name, and thus the threat of MGM's having to pay multiple prize amounts according to US postal rules governing such contests, another entry was hastily agreed upon.
 A check for $500 was issued to Mrs. Artisdale on September 23, 1925.)
 Click here to read the initial 3/27/25 contest article from Movie Weekly which, among other oddities, says young Lucille was a debutante!
 (US)

 Arzner, Dorothy.
-(1/3/1897 - 10/1/1979) One of the first female directors.
-Began as a typist at Paramount Studios, graduating to continuity, then editing, then directing.
-She worked at Paramount from '27 to '32, then freelanced, directing 17 films total (including 1929's The Wild Party with Clara Bow and '33's Christopher Strong with Katharine Hepburn) before retiring from the industry in 1943.
+(1/3/1897 - 10/1/1979) One of the first female directors, Arzner, an out Lesbian, began as a typist at Paramount Studios, graduating to continuity, then editing, then directing.
+She worked at Paramount from '27 to '32, then freelanced, directing a total of 17 films (including 1929's The Wild Party with Clara Bow and '33's Christopher Strong with Katharine Hepburn) before retiring from the industry in 1943.
 During WWII, she directed WACs training films, then later did Pepsi commercials at board-member Joan's request and taught at UCLA.

 Asher, Jerry.
 Joan got Asher a job in the MGM mail room, and he eventually advanced to the publicity department, later becoming a fan magazine writer who churned out many favorable Joan stories, and then a press agent.
 He was a Joan confidante and frequent guest at her home.(JCB) And was also later very gossipy about her personal life: See the Bisexuality entry.